 Science sees human life as finite and works to extend it.
 It reaches for the stars.
 Contact with another civilisation will be a great moment for science as that will give it access to all that knowledge.. it will be great for the muses too.

-But muses are seeking contact in a different way, they plunge inward, into themselves and into devotion and other life and spirit, seeking answers that way.
+But muses are seeking contact in a different way, they plunge inward, into themselves and the souls of others and into devotion and other life and spirit, seeking answers that way.
 They might follow one of the churches. they might be alone.
 There are no rules, or systems, or rather, there are as many rules and systems as there are followers.
 All can work.
 But to there is no universal system like there is for science, if there was, it would just be another part of science.